 Trust SA registration under TMA 1970 s.7 is the tax-administration regime.
 Trustees of a taxable trust must notify HMRC of liability and file annual self-assessment trust returns on form SA900 reporting the trust's income and gains.
 The notification deadline is 5 October following the tax year of first liability.
 The SA900 filing deadline is 31 October on paper or 31 January electronically following the tax year.
 Late-filing penalties follow the Sch 55 FA 2009 architecture (£100 initial, escalators at 3, 6, and 12 months), genuinely a graduated tariff and the source of the misattribution to TRS.

-A common first-time-settlor misstep is to complete one of the two regimes and assume that the other is satisfied as a consequence.
-They are not.
-The Singh trust completed both registrations: TRS by 22 May 2026 (eight days inside the 90-day window) and SA notification on 28 July 2026 (well before the 5 October 2027 deadline for the 2026/27 tax year), with the SA900 itself due 31 January 2028.
+The common first-time mistake is to complete one regime and assume the other is dealt with as a result.
+It is not.
+The Singh trust completed both: TRS by 22 May 2026 (eight days inside the 90-day window) and SA notification on 28 July 2026 (well before the 5 October 2027 deadline for the 2026/27 tax year), with the SA900 itself due 31 January 2028.

 How TRS interacts with IPDI, bare, and FIC routes

-The four trust-route vehicles in our four-vehicle decision pillar each interact with TRS differently.
+The four trust routes set out in the trust-versus-FIC decision guide each interact with TRS differently.

 IPDI trusts under IHTA 1984 s.49A are registrable taxable relevant trusts.
-The 90-day clock runs from the date the trustees become liable to UK tax, typically the date probate is granted and the rental income starts flowing through the IPDI.
-A common practical issue is sequencing: probate may complete weeks or months after death, and the trustees' formal liability may only crystallise once estate administration concludes.
-Lead trustees should anchor the 90-day clock to the rental-income-receipt date rather than the date of death and document the trigger event explicitly.
-See our depth page on IPDI rental-property tax for the underlying IHT and income-tax mechanics that drive the registration obligation.
+The 90-day clock runs from the date the trustees become liable to UK tax, usually the date probate is granted and the rental income starts flowing through the IPDI.
+Sequencing is the practical trap here: probate may complete weeks or months after death, and the trustees' formal liability may only crystallise once estate administration concludes.
+Anchor the 90-day clock to the date rental income is first received, not the date of death, and document the trigger event explicitly.
+For the underlying IHT and income-tax mechanics that drive the registration obligation, see IPDI rental-property tax.

-Bare trusts for adult or minor beneficiaries holding rental property are registrable, as set out above.
-The bare-trust transparency does not avoid registration.
-Trustees of bare trusts created for minor-child IHT planning (the standard PET-clock-starting structure) should diarise the registration as a baseline compliance step.
+Bare trusts for adult or minor beneficiaries holding rental property are registrable, as above; the bare-trust transparency does not get you out of registering.
+If you have set one up for minor-child IHT planning (the standard PET-clock-starting structure), diarise the registration as a baseline compliance step.

 Discretionary trusts like the Singh trust are the headline registrable category.
-The settlor-interested exclusion under TCGA 1992 ss.169B to 169G affects whether the s.260 CGT holdover is available on entry, not whether the trust must register; even a settlor-interested discretionary trust is fully within reg 45 (and indeed often more visible to HMRC because the income attribution under ITTOIA 2005 s.624 creates an additional SA-side reporting trigger).
-See our settlor-interested trust three-statute attribution rules for the parallel income-tax and CGT mechanics.
+The settlor-interested exclusion under TCGA 1992 ss.169B to 169G decides whether the s.260 CGT holdover is available on entry, not whether the trust has to register; even a settlor-interested discretionary trust is fully within reg 45 (and is often more visible to HMRC, because the income attribution under ITTOIA 2005 s.624 creates an extra SA-side reporting trigger).
+For the parallel income-tax and CGT mechanics, see the settlor-interested trust attribution rules.

 Family Investment Companies are not trusts and do not register on TRS.
-The FIC has its own beneficial-ownership disclosure regime through Companies House and the PSC (Person of Significant Control) register, which is the corporate-side analogue of TRS.
-Where a trust holds shares in an FIC (a hybrid trust-owned-FIC structure), the trust registers on TRS and the FIC registers on Companies House with its PSCs; the two regimes overlap on the beneficial-ownership data but operate independently.
-See our FIC vs discretionary trust comparison for the structural detail and our bare trust vs nominee company vs formal trust decision for the bare-trust mechanics.
+An FIC has its own beneficial-ownership disclosure regime through Companies House and the PSC (Person of Significant Control) register, which is the corporate-side equivalent of TRS.
+Where a trust holds shares in an FIC (a hybrid trust-owned-FIC structure), the trust registers on TRS and the FIC registers on Companies House with its PSCs; the two regimes overlap on the beneficial-ownership data but run independently.
+For the structural detail see the FIC versus discretionary trust comparison, and for the bare-trust mechanics see bare trust versus nominee company versus formal trust.

 Late registration: rescue mechanics and the penalty-mitigation conversation

-A trust that has missed the 90-day deadline is not in a hopeless position.
-The discretionary architecture of TRSM80020 means that the right operational sequence reduces the penalty exposure substantially.
+If your trust has missed the 90-day deadline, you are not in a hopeless position.
+Because TRSM80020 is discretionary, the right sequence cuts your exposure substantially.

 - Register now.
-Complete the TRS submission on the gov.uk portal as soon as the omission is identified.
-The longer the trust remains unregistered, the harder the mitigation conversation becomes.
+Complete the TRS submission on the gov.uk portal as soon as you spot the omission.
+The longer the trust stays unregistered, the harder the mitigation conversation becomes.

 - Document the chronology.
 Why was the deadline missed?
-Common reasons include genuine misunderstanding of the 5MLD overlay for older non-taxable express trusts, change in trusteeship without proper handover, confusion between TRS and SA registration, or simple inadvertence in a family-administered trust.
-The chronology is the input to HMRC's case-by-case mitigation.
+Common reasons are a genuine misunderstanding of the 5MLD overlay for an older non-taxable express trust, a change in trusteeship without a proper handover, confusion between TRS and SA registration, or simple inadvertence in a family-run trust.
+That chronology is the input to HMRC's case-by-case mitigation.

-- Record cooperative steps.
-Any prior compliance steps the trustees took (SA registration, IHT 100 filings on entry, professional advice taken on the trust's tax position) help frame the trust as broadly compliant with a single TRS-side gap.
+- Record what you did right.
+Any compliance steps you took along the way (SA registration, IHT 100 filings on entry, professional advice on the trust's tax position) help frame the trust as broadly compliant with a single TRS-side gap.

 - Engage promptly if HMRC opens a penalty conversation.
-The lead trustee should respond inside HMRC's stated window with the chronology and the cooperation record.
-Reasonable-excuse framing under the general MLR 2017 reg 76 due-diligence defence is the right baseline; even where it does not fully exonerate, it materially reduces the penalty.
+Respond inside HMRC's stated window with the chronology and the cooperation record.
+Reasonable-excuse framing under the general MLR 2017 reg 76 due-diligence defence is the right baseline; even where it does not fully exonerate you, it materially reduces the penalty.

-In practice, first-omission cases voluntarily disclosed before HMRC discovery typically resolve with no monetary penalty or a substantially below-£5,000 figure.
-The cost of late-registration plus a managed penalty conversation is invariably lower than the cost of HMRC-initiated enquiry plus penalty plus potential ongoing scrutiny.
-HMRC's discovery channels have widened since 2024 with integration of the TRS data feed with SA records and the Land Registry's enhanced trust-flagging on title; trustees of older trusts that pre-date TRS awareness should treat the question "is this trust on TRS?" as a priority compliance audit item rather than waiting for an HMRC letter.
+A first omission you disclose voluntarily, before HMRC finds it, typically resolves with no monetary penalty or a figure well below £5,000.
+Late registration plus a managed penalty conversation always costs less than an HMRC-initiated enquiry plus penalty plus the ongoing scrutiny that can follow.
+HMRC's discovery channels have widened since 2024, with the TRS data feed now integrated with SA records and the Land Registry flagging trusts on title; if your trust pre-dates TRS awareness, treat "is this trust on TRS?" as a priority audit item rather than waiting for the letter.

-The Singh trust will not face any of this because the 90-day window was met.
-The harder cases in our practice are older landlord trusts (typically 2018 to 2021 vintages) where the settlors registered for SA properly, paid the entry IHT properly, and dealt with the 10-year periodic charges properly, but missed the TRS rollout entirely.
-The right answer in every case we have seen is the same: register now, document the chronology, engage on the mitigation conversation.
+The Singh trust avoids all of this because the 90-day window was met.
+The harder cases we see are older landlord trusts (typically 2018 to 2021 vintages) where the settlors registered for SA properly, paid the entry IHT properly, and handled the 10-year periodic charges properly, but missed the TRS rollout entirely.
+The answer in every case we have seen is the same: register now, document the chronology, engage on the mitigation conversation.
+If that is your trust, the form below reaches the team that handles it.